etspaan/hockey-reminder-lambda-rust/README.md

   "ical_url": "https://example.com/schedule.ics",
   "team_id": "12345",
   "company": "acme",
-  "workflows": ["daysmart", "benchapp"]
+  "workflows": ["daysmart", "ical"]
 }

 Behavioral notes:
 - If there are no upcoming games, the function skips posting to Discord and returns a summary indicating it skipped.
-- If "benchapp" is requested but ical_url is not provided, the BenchApp workflow is silently skipped.
+- If "ical" is requested but ical_url is not provided, the ical workflow is silently skipped.

 ## Build and deploy to AWS Lambda